onehashai/onehash-connect/zerver/webhooks/slack_incoming/doc.md

 {!congrats.md!}

-Where possible, we prefer to create native Zulip integrations that make optimal use of Zulip's topics and don't require translating formatting, but this is a useful stopgap, especially for getting messages from third-party vendors that only offer a Slack integration (with no generic outgoing webhook API).
+Where possible, we prefer to create native Connect integrations that make optimal use of Connect's topics and don't require translating formatting, but this is a useful stopgap, especially for getting messages from third-party vendors that only offer a Slack integration (with no generic outgoing webhook API).